-The American University in Dubai makes every effort to operate in compliance with all applicable U.S. federal/state legislation and policies and rules.
-However, AUD recognizes that it is bound by the applicable laws and regulations of the territorial jurisdiction in which its campus is located.
-AUD seeks to comply generally with the spirit of the appropriate U.S. legislation in so far as it is possible given the cultural, historical, architectural, and legal contexts within which the university must operate in the United Arab Emirates.
+The American University in Dubai complies with all laws and regulations of the territorial jurisdiction in which its campus is located.
+Furthermore, as an American-accredited institution, AUD complies with the spirit of relevant United States legislation in so far as is possible/advisable given the cultural, historical, architectural, and legal contexts within which the university operates in the United Arab Emirates.